quantumphysicist/StackOverFlow-SurveyData-Analysis/README.md

 The results are fully discussed in the [medium.com](https://medium.com/@renju.s.mathew/938aa4ac46b3) article.

-Summary
+In summary,
-1. In 2017, Java was the most popular programming language and C was in second place; by 2021, C and Java have swapped positions.
+1. In 2017, Java was the most popular programming language and C was in second place; by 2021, C and Java have swapped positions;
-2. The gender representation has remained almost the same over the five years, with a 91% male representation.
+2. The gender representation has remained almost the same over the five years, with a 91% male representation;
 3. The race/ethnicity representation has changed over the five years, with "White or of European descent" decreasing from 71% to 53%.

 ## Licensing, Authors, and Acknowledgements <a name="licensing"></a>